George Gurdjieff: Early life

 There are conflicting views regarding Gurdjieff's birth date, ranging from 1866 to 1877.
 The bulk of extant records weigh heavily toward 1877, but Gurdjieff in reported conversations with students gave the year of his birth as c.
 1867, which is corroborated by the account of his niece Luba Gurdjieff Everitt.
 George Kiourtzidis, great-grandson of Gurdjieff's paternal uncle Vasilii (through Vasilii's son Alexander), recalled that his grandfather Alexander, born in 1875, said that Gurdjieff was about three years older than him, which would point to a birth date c.
-1872.
-A number of scholars have also tried to deduce Gurdjieff's year of birth by analyzing an incident of a cattle plague he wrote about in his book Meetings with Remarkable Men, where Gurdjieff claimed he was about seven years old at the time of the calamity; its occurrence has been dated by James Moore to 1873, by Mohammad H. Tamdgidi to 1879, by Paul Beekman Taylor to either 1877 or 1884, and by Tobias Churton to c.
-1883–1884.
-According to Tamdgidi, the confusion surrounding Gurdjieff's year of birth:
+1872; this is the same date inscribed in a plate on the grave-marker in the cemetery of Avon, Seine-et-Marne, France, where his body was buried.
+Although official documents consistently record the day of his birth as 28 December, Gurdjieff himself celebrated his birthday either on the Old Orthodox Julian calendar date of 1 January, or according to the Gregorian calendar date for New Year of 13 January (up to 1899; 14 January after 1900).